Dear Homeschool Mom: How to Love Your Husband While Homeschooling

+Dear Homeschool Mom: How to Love Your Husband While Homeschooling**

     Dear Homeschool Mom,

     Sometimes as we homeschool (or as we get prepared for the new homeschool year over the summer), we let our jobs as mothers and teachers (and chefs and housekeepers and chauffeurs…) stop us from spending time with our husbands.
 But it is important for us to love your husband while homeschooling and we have a few ideas to help you show him you do.
 Being a mom is a hard job, and being a homeschooling mom is even harder!
-(And if you happen to have special needs kids, that adds an extra element of stress and difficulty!)
+(And if you have special needs kids, that adds an extra element of stress and difficulty!)

     But it’s important for our children to see what a healthy marriage looks like.
 I realize there are more and more single moms who homeschool today, and I’m so happy that single moms are increasingly able to homeschool!
 But I think most of us hope that, if our children choose to marry as adults, they are happily married!

     Having a happy marriage while homeschooling is possible!
 Yes, we’re busy.
 Yes, our lives are often stressful.
 But we don’t have to sacrifice our marriages!

     And to be truthful, when our children were all younger (They’re 24, 22, and 17 now.) and needed so much care and attention (especially our severely autistic child), we were both exhausted and burned out most of the time.
 I sometimes wonder how we survived!
 I hate to admit it, but our marriage wasn’t top priority for many of those years.
 But we had promised God and each other that we’d stick together, so we were determined to do it!
 The love languages book did make it easier, though!
 So know that when I say love your husband while homeschooling, I understand when we don’t.
 Hopefully, they understand when we don’t.